History of Bolivia (1920–1964): Radical reforms

 Conflicts within the MNR increased during Paz Estenssoro's second term of 1960–64.
-Together with the United States, the Federal Republic of Germany and the Inter-American Development Bank, Paz Estenssoro endorsed the "Triangular Plan", which called for a restructuring of the tin-mining industry.
+Together with the United States, the Federal Republic of Germany, and the Inter-American Development Bank, Paz Estenssoro endorsed the "Triangular Plan", which called for a restructuring of the tin-mining industry.
 The plan demanded the end of the workers' control over Comibol operations, the firing of workers, and a reduction in their salaries and benefits; it was strongly opposed by the COB and Lechín's MNR faction.

-In 1964 Paz Estenssoro decided to run again for president, and accepted General René Barrientos Ortuño as vice presidential candidate.
+In 1964, Paz Estenssoro decided to run again for president and accepted General René Barrientos Ortuño as vice presidential candidate.
 Because most opposition groups abstained, Paz Estenssoro was reelected with the support of the military and the peasants.
-Paz Estenssoro had come to rely increasingly on the military, whose role as a peacekeeper had made it an arbiter in politics.
+Paz Estenssoro had come to rely increasingly on the military, whose role as a peacekeeper had made it a political arbiter.
 But this support was to prove unreliable; the military was already planning to overthrow him.